IABTechLab/uid2-web-integrations/examples/google-secure-signals-integration/with_sdk_v3/README.md

-# UID2 SDK ESP Integration Example
+# UID2 SDK Secure Signals Integration Example

 This example demonstrates how a content publisher who is working with [Google Interactive Media Ads(IMA) SDKs](https://developers.google.com/interactive-media-ads/docs/sdks/html5/client-side) can use [Google Secure Signal](https://support.google.com/admanager/answer/10488752) and the [Client-Side Identity JavaScript SDK](https://github.com/IABTechLab/uid2docs/blob/main/api/v2/sdks/client-side-identity.md) (also known as the UID2 SDK) to share UID2 directly with bidders, in an implementation that uses this SDK.